 Also known as fish and game wardens, wildlife officers patrol in order to prevent poaching and other infringements of laws regarding natural resources.
 They may also be called on to investigate accidents and take part in search and rescue operations.
 Other duties might include teaching wildlife programs to youth groups and schools, cooperating with other law enforcement agencies and regulating specific state or local laws related to boating, hunting or other outdoor activities.

 Salary Information and Employment Outlook

-According to the U.S. Bureau of Labor Statistics, wildlife officers earned an average annual salary of $50,470 in 2013.
-Job growth was expected at a rate of one percent between 2012 and 2022, which was slightly less than that of other law enforcement officers as a whole and also less than the national average for all careers.
+According to the U.S. Bureau of Labor Statistics, wildlife officers earned an average annual salary of $59,260 in 2018.
+Job growth was expected at a rate of two percent between 2018 and 2028, which was slightly less than that of other law enforcement officers as a whole and also less than the national average for all careers.
 Wildlife officers are generally employed by state and local jurisdictions, with most officers employed at the state level (www.bls.gov).

 Important skills required for wildlife officers include firearm handling and maintenance as well as experience with modes of transportation necessary for the position, such as small watercraft and all-terrain vehicles.
 Additional skills include effective communication; the duties of wildlife officers bring them in contact with the public on a regular basis, both with suspects who must be investigated and with communities as part of outreach and training efforts.